tongyul/attention-theme-zola/content/_index.md

-***Attention** is a Zola theme dedicated to helping the reader focus their attention.* I as the author of the **Attention** theme ~~definitely doesn't personally experience absolutely bleak and crippling attention issues that almost failed me a course in college-level writing~~ have some ideas about how to combat attention issues via document formatting, such as enlarged character spacing, font-choice, elimination of hard-to-read bolds, distinct styles for text and listing… and that's the basis for the **Attention** theme. ~~(You don't really need to pay full attention right now to my rambling as I'm just testing the SASS).~~
+***Attention** is a Zola theme dedicated to helping the reader focus their attention.* I as the author of the **Attention** theme ~~definitely doesn't personally experience absolutely bleak and crippling attention issues that almost didn't fail me multiple courses in college-level writing~~ have some ideas about how to combat attention issues via document formatting, such as enlarged character spacing, font-choice, elimination of hard-to-read bolds, distinct styles for text and listing… and that's the basis for the **Attention** theme. ~~(You don't really need to pay full attention right now to my rambling as I'm just testing the SASS).~~

 ## Second-Level Heading